Vampire Princess Miyu: OVA series characters

 Appearing in Episode 3, Fragile Armor, he is an old friend of Larva who seeks to release him from Miyu.
 He uses magic as well as a human who became a Shinma, with his soul trapped inside of a samurai armor.
-Miyu, believing that Lemures has targeted her to become the leader of the Shinma, confronts him with the help of Himiko, but he seals Larva inside a wall.
+Miyu, believing that Lemures has targeted her to become the leader of the Shinma, confronts him with Himiko's help, but he seals Larva inside a wall.
 However, Larva breaks Lemures' spell after his puppet Shinma captures and injures Miyu.
 Instead of banishing Lemures into darkness, Miyu kills him with fire as punishment for kidnapping and harming Larva.

 Lemures also becomes a recurring antagonist in the manga.